bouncer-app/bouncer/README.md

         they.can(EDIT, Article, if_author)
 ```

+### Alternative syntax

-You can also use an alternative `dict` syntax.
+* You can also use an alternative `dict` syntax.
 The following is equivalent to above:

 ```python
 from bouncer import authorization_method from bouncer.constants import *